leogachimu/tableau_visualization/README.md

 ![Total Productivity per SubCounty](https://github.com/leogachimu/tableau_visualization/assets/122081776/507195b3-cfcd-4ffd-bb2b-0a444d465037)

-2. From the distribution of total productivity across the districts, I found out that Kotido district has the highest productivity at 18,642,479 kgs, followed by Nakapiripirit at 14,970,688 kgs.
-The least productivity is in Moroto at only 1,029,412 kgs.
+2. From the distribution of total productivity across the districts, I found out that Kotido district has the highest productivity at **18,642,479 kgs**, followed by Nakapiripirit at **14,970,688 kgs**.
+The least productivity is in Moroto at only **1,029,412 kgs**.

 ![Map of Productivity per District](https://github.com/leogachimu/tableau_visualization/assets/122081776/ae5b59de-c656-4570-9603-190751187fdc)